Radclyffe Hall: The Well of Loneliness

 Hall's most well-known work is The Well of Loneliness, the only one of her eight novels to have overt lesbian themes.
 Published in 1928, The Well of Loneliness deals with the life of Stephen Gordon, a masculine lesbian who, like Hall herself, identifies as an "invert".
 The novel paints a vulnerable, sympathetic portrayal of lesbians.

 Although The Well of Loneliness is not sexually explicit, it was nevertheless the subject of an obscenity trial in the UK, which resulted in an order for the destruction of all copies of the book.
 The United States allowed its publication only after a long court battle.
-It is currently published in the UK by Virago, and by Anchor Press in the United States.
+It is currently published by Virago in the UK, and by Anchor Press in the United States.
 The Well of Loneliness was number seven on a list of the top 100 lesbian and gay novels compiled by The Publishing Triangle in 1999.
 It is now noted as the predecessor to the golden age of lesbian pulp fiction.

-The Girls of Radcliff Hall

-British composer and bon vivant Gerald Tyrwhitt-Wilson, 14th Baron Berners, wrote a roman à clef titled The Girls of Radcliff Hall, in which he depicts himself and his circle of friends, including Cecil Beaton and Oliver Messel, as lesbian schoolgirls at a school named Radcliff Hall.
-The novel was written under the pseudonym Adela Quebec and published and distributed privately; the indiscretions to which it alluded created an uproar among Berners' intimates and acquaintances, making the whole affair widely discussed in the 1930s.
-Cecil Beaton attempted to have all the copies destroyed.
-The book subsequently disappeared from circulation, making it extremely rare.
-The story is, however, included in Berners' Collected Tales and Fantasies.